UB-Mannheim/PalMA/INSTALL.md

 PalMA runs on Linux (tested on Debian 9 Stretch and Raspbian), needs a webserver with PHP and SQLite and some viewer programs.
 Hardware requirements are relatively low.
 For reasonable performance we recommend something at least as strong as a Raspberry Pi 3.

+To install PalMA you can run the **installation script** we provide under `scripts/install_palma.sh` to do some of the work for you.
+**Warning:** This script was written in the context of upgrading our own machines and it might mess with your Debian package lists.
+Please read and use said script with care.
+Also you will still have to manually configure some of the options.
+If in doubt, install PalMA manually as described below.

 In the following we will cover the points you'll need to set up a PalMA station:

 - Required Debian packages